MaayanLab/DRC-Portals/drc-portals/app/info/standards/markdown/OpenAPI.md

                             items:
                               type: string
   ```
-  Note that OpenAPI/SmartAPI allow for the definition of `Components`, which are reusable objects within a single a API specification.
+  Note that OpenAPI/SmartAPI allow for the definition of `Components`, which are reusable objects within a single API specification.
 These can be `schemas`, `parameters`, `requestBodies`, or other objects that may come up in multiple paths.
 In the examples above, the digital object schema could have been defined as a `schema` component, and the reference `#/components/schemas/DigitalObject` could have been used in place of its full definition under the `create_digital_object` `requestBody` and `responses` as well as the `get_digital_object` `responses`.

   - For error codes (4XX, 5XX), you may choose to “catch” these errors by defining some behavior that should occur if the error is triggered.